Alexandre-aksenov/heart-disease-detection-deployment/README.md

 This dataset comes from:
 https://www.kaggle.com/datasets/johnsmith88/heart-disease-dataset/.

-The dataset contains 1025 columns 12 features.
+It contains 1025 columns and 12 features.
 The column <code>thal</code> is predicted, and the previous <code>target</code> is removed.

 <b>About the problem.</b>